usrbinsam/usrbinsam.github.io/content/posts/fastapi-graphql.md

 Does it matter?
 Maybe.
 Because the database is the primary bottleneck, you don't get *that much* of a performance increase with GraphQL, especially when you can use browser APIs like [`Promise.allSettled()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled).
 GraphQL may even be slower than a well built asynchronous REST API.

+But I don't know your use-case, so you should perform the right research as I have done to evaluate if it is right for you.

 ## Final thoughts

 For an established and well-oiled FastAPI project, GraphQL does not give us a productive advantage.
 In fact, it requires us to either abandon or kludge many of the features that makes FastAPI so attractive.